-Frank Bongiorno teaches history at the Australian National University.
+Frank Bongiorno is inaugural director of the Vice-Chancellor’s Centre of Public Ideas and Donald Horne Professor of History and Public Ideas at the University of Canberra.
 His latest book is Dreamers and Schemers: A Political History of Australia (La Trobe University Press/Black Inc., 2022).

 Frank Bongiorno